grommunio/grommunio-documentation/kb/sqlite.rst

 Recovery
 ========

-When (just) indices are broken, the file may be recreated:
+When (just) indices are broken, the file may be recreated when gromox-http is not actively using the database:

 .. code-block:: sh

+	systemctl stop gromox-http
 	cd /var/lib/gromox/domain/1/exmdb/
 	(echo "PRAGMA foreign_keys=0;"; sqlite3 exchange.sqlite3 ".recover") | sqlite3 new.db
 	chmod u=rw,g=rw new.db